cooklang/spec/proposals/0018-bakers-percentages.md

 represent baking recipes ([breadlikewatercolor.com](https://breadlikewatercolor.com/about), and an [interactive recipe builder](https://blwc-xi.vercel.app/)), but I've always wished they fit into a broader recipe ecosystem.
-I wanted to see if Cooklang could be extended to support this use case, as it doesn't have a way to express this approach to recipe building as far as I could tell, but with a small addition, it could!
+I wanted to see if Cooklang could be extended to support this use case, as it doesn't have a way to express this approach to recipe building as far as I could tell, but with a small addition it could!

-Baker's percentages are the standard notation for bread formulas. `75%flour` for water means 75% hydration regardless of batch size — the ratio is the recipe.
-Scaling to a different batch size means changing one number (`total`), and all ingredient quantities update automatically.
+Baker's percentages are the standard notation for bread formulas. `75% water` water means the water should be 75% of the weight of all the flour in the recipe, regardless of batch size: the ratio _is_ the formula in this sense.
+Scaling to a different batch size means changing one number: the basis total, and all ingredient quantities can be automatically computed.

 I came across some related prior discussions in preparing this proposal:
 [#53](https://github.com/cooklang/spec/discussions/53),